Somanath-03/SkinPro/README.md

 3. The model will be saved as `model_pred.h5` and used by the Flask backend

 ---
- ##🙋‍♀️ Authors & Contributors
+## 🙋‍♀️ Authors & Contributors

+1.Venkata Somanath Meda
-Samarth Shenoy
+2.Samarth Shenoy
-Shilpi Singh
+3.Shilpi Singh